natemartin/DNASequenceAlignment/README.md

 DNASequenceAlignment
 ===================

-C program that optimally aligns two DNA sequences given an input scoring matrix
+C program that optimally aligns two DNA sequences given an input scoring matrix.
+Done for CS5481.

 - The source and makefile for this program are in the main directory of the project.